FixedEffects/InteractiveFixedEffectModels.jl/README.md

 - Totty (2015) *The Effect of Minimum Wages on Employment: A Factor Model Approach*

 #### How are standard errors computed?
-The `cov` option is passed to a regression of y on x and covariates of the form `i.id#c.year` and `i.year#c.id`.
+Errors are obtained by regressing y on x and covariates of the form `i.id#c.year` and `i.year#c.id`.
 This way of computing standard errors is hinted in section 6 of of Bai (2009).

 #### What if the number of factors is unkown?
  Moon Weidner (2015) show that overestimating the number of factors returns consistent estimates: irrelevant factors behave similarly to irrelevant covariates in a traditional OLS.

 #### Does this command implement the bias correction term in Bai (2009)?
-In presence of cross or time correlation beyond the factor structure, the estimate for beta, while consistent, is biase (see Theorem 3 in Bai 2009, which derives the correction term in special cases).
+In presence of cross or time correlation beyond the factor structure, the estimate for beta is consistent but biased (see Theorem 3 in Bai 2009, which derives the correction term in special cases).
 However, this package does not implement any correction.
-You may want to add enough factors until residuals are approximately i.i.d.
+You may want to check that your residuals are approximately i.i.d.

-#### Can `β` be estimated by replacing X with the residuals of X on a factor model?
+#### Can't the model be estimated by replacing X with the residuals of X on a factor model?
-No. While this method would work for fixed effect models, it does not work for interactive fixed effect models.
-While fixed effects are linear projections (so that the Frisch-Waugh-Lovell theorem holds), factor models are non linear projections.
+No. This two-step method works for fixed effect models (Frisch-Waugh-Lovell theorem), but does not work for interactive fixed effect models.
+Factor models are not linear projections.